sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 ### Trusted Certificates File

-A TLS handshake takes place when the **Hardware Sentry Agent**'s `OTLP Exporter` instantiates a communication with the `OTLP gRPC Receiver` and by default, the internal `OTLP Exporter` client is configured to trust the `OTLP gRPC Receiver`'s certificate `security/otel.crt`.
+A TLS handshake takes place when the **Hardware Sentry Agent**'s `OTLP Exporter` instantiates a communication with the `OTLP gRPC Receiver`.
+By default, the internal `OTLP Exporter` client is configured to trust the `OTLP gRPC Receiver`'s certificate `security/otel.crt`.

 If you generate a new server's certificate for the [OTLP gRPC Receiver](configure-otel.md#OTLP_gRPC), you must configure the `trustedCertificatesFile` parameter under the `exporter:otlp` section: